new jersey man sentenced for bogus read estate scheme

-An indictment was unsealed Friday charging William Kevin Kelly, 58, of Ocean City, NJ, with wire fraud and money laundering, announced United States Attorney Zane David Memeger and FBI Special Agent-in-Charge George C. Venizelos.
-The indictment arises from Kelly's victimizing clients and investors through promised real estate deals in the Lancaster area.
+PHILADELPHIA - William Kevin Kelly, 59, of Ocean City, NJ, was sentenced today to 60 months in prison for a real estate scam that victimized clients and investors in the Lancaster area.
+Kelly pleaded guilty on January 22, 2013 to wire fraud and money laundering charges.
 Through businesses such as Homelynx, Bantry Property Solutions, Multi County Properties, and For Sale by Seller Plus, which he owned and operated, Kelly - who had his real estate license revoked - promised clients and investors quick returns or results on their funds.
 After the victims turned over their funds, Kelly would take their money, spend it for personal purposes, and string them along with various excuses, and provide them with checks that bounced.
-As a result of his scheme, Kelly has victimized at least 21 clients of over $718,700.
+As a result of his scheme, Kelly has victimized at least 40 clients of over $718,700.

-The case was investigated by the Federal Bureau of Investigation, the Elizabethtown Borough Police Department, and is being prosecuted by Assistant United States Attorney Alexander T.H.
-Nguyen.
+The case was investigated by the Federal Bureau of Investigation and the Elizabethtown Borough Police Department It was prosecuted by Assistant United States Attorney Anita Eve.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA